Installation Guide

 - Check if network connection is working

-- Check npm source configuration, ensure access to private npm registry
+- Check npm source configuration to ensure access to private npm registry

 - Contact administrator for correct